cdapio/cdap/docs/courses/source/modules/m04_exploring_reactor_via_dashboard.rst

 MapReduce Jobs
 ==============

-For a MapReduce, the Mapping and Reducing activity is shown, along with status and management controls for starting, stopping and configuration.
+For a MapReduce Job, the Mapping and Reducing activity is shown, along with status and management controls for starting, stopping and configuration

 .. image:: ../../../developer-guide/source/_images/dashboard/dashboard_26_mapreduce.png
    :width: 600px